salvatoluice/ascent/README.md

 * Browse through and find your area of choice

-c).
-Register your car if you have one
+* Register your car if you have one

 d).
 Sign up for a car if you want to rent one